-Scottsdale Property Division Lawyers
+Scottsdale Property Division Lawyer

 The division of marital property in a divorce can lead to enormous conflict and stress.
 This issue can be especially contentious and challenging where high net-worth or substantial assets have been accrued during the marriage.
 In cases where a valid prenuptial agreement exists, the court will likely adhere to the agreement.
 For those without such an agreement, however, a property settlement will need to be negotiated and settled or litigated in court according to Arizona’s community property rule.
 This rule generally means that property and debt acquired after legal marriage is shared by both parties and thus divided on as equal a basis as possible.